Drug Free America Foundation: Origins

 In 1976, Mel Sembler, Betty Sembler, and Joseph Zappala established the foundation as Straight, Inc. in St. Petersburg, Florida, with James E. Hartz, a clinical psychologist, as its first director.
 The organizers hoped to replace The Seed, a controversial drug rehabilitation program for adolescents in Florida, which had closed the previous year, but said that the two organizations were unaffiliated.
 Straight's program held its adolescent clients, ages 13 through 20, incommunicado in warehouses.
 The program operated through 43 centers across the United States, with locations in California, Connecticut, Delaware, Florida, Georgia, Kentucky, Massachusetts, Maryland, Michigan, New Hampshire, New York, Ohio, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, and Washington.
 Approximately 10,000 children had "graduated from the organization" by 1989, and over 50,000 had by 1992.

 When announcing its establishment, organizers said it would enroll youth ages as young as 10 to 18 who had a history of drug abuses or offenses, ranging from youth whose parents had noted "minor drug trouble" to those referred by courts, but would not treat "addicts or those with a physical dependence on narcotics."
 However, Straight's practice was to enroll children without any history of drug or alcohol use, in addition to convicted felons, drug-users and addicts in need of medical intervention.

 Straight's rehabilitation program operated until 1993.
 In every state in which Straight had a facility, state investigators documented abuse or patients alleged abuse in civil suits.
 Former clients won multiple lawsuits, and settled more out of court, for abusive practices, isolation, starvation, intentional infliction of emotional distress, false imprisonment, and other deprivations and torturous methods.

-In 1981, Virgil Miller Newton, the father of a former Straight patient, became the director of Straight's facility in St. Petersberg.
+In 1981, Virgil Miller Newton, the father of a former Straight patient, became the director of Straight's facility in St. Petersburg.
 Clients knew him as "Dr. Newton," as he had just received his doctorate in Public Administration and Urban Anthropology.
 That year, Robert DuPont, the founding director of the National Institute on Drug Abuse visited Straight to encourage the organization to expand by creating new facilities nationwide and by training children "peer counselors" in Straight's methodology.
 However, none of the children had professional training and few had much more than an elementary or middle school education.

 In 1982, Mel Sembler appointed Newton as Straight's national clinical director.

 First Lady Nancy Reagan visited a Straight facility in Florida in 1982.
 Prior to the visit, she said she did not specifically endorse the program, but an aide told news media that Reagan was impressed with Straight because it was one of the few drug programs that enrolled adolescents, did not receive government funding (despite later evidence of insurance fraud and government grants), and it was "drug-free."
 In 1985, Reagan and Princess Diana visited Straight's facility in Springfield, Virginia.
 The two women attended a group "rap session", where Straight clients described their drug use and its sometimes-violent consequences.
 US President George H. W. Bush also praised the program.